CQCL/hugr/specification/hugr.md

 For example, the TypeDef for `array` in the prelude declares two TypeParams: a `BoundedUSize` (the array length) and a `Type`.
 Any valid instantiation (e.g. `array<5, usize>`) is a type.
-Much the same applies for OpDef's that provide a `Function` type.
+Much the same applies for OpDef's that provide a `Function` type, but binary `compute_signature` introduces the possibility of failure[^1].

-However, for OpDefs providing binary `compute_signature`,
+[^1]: specifically:
+* the operation node provides a list of TypeArgs, at least as many as required by the binary function
+* the first $n$ of those (where $n$ is the number of TypeParams declared by the OpDef) are passed to the binary function
+* if the binary function returns an error, the operation is invalid;
-* each node will provide TypeArgs for *both* the binary function *and* the `Function` type that returns
+* otherwise, the binary function returns a `Function` type (which may itself be polymorphic)
-* the operation is only valid if `compute_signature` succeeds, and returns a `Function` type into whose TypeParams the *remaining* TypeArgs (in the node) fit.
-Note that this means the binary function may use the values of its TypeArgs---specifically including `List`, `Tuple` and `Opaque`---to determine the structure of the returned `Function` type such that the latter's own TypeParams depend upon the values of the TypeArgs passed into the binary.
+* any remaining TypeArgs in the node (after the first $n$) are then substituted into that returned `Function` type (the number in the node must match exactly).
+Note this allows the binary function to use the values (TypeArgs) passed in to determine the structure (and degree of polymorphism) of the returned `Function` type, e.g. by inspecting inside `List` or `Opaque` TypeArgs passed to the binary `compute_signature`.
-* the TypeArgs passed to `compute_signature` may *not* refer to any type variables declared by ancestor nodes in the Hugr (specifically, may *not* use variables declared by the enclosing FuncDefn) i.e. these must be static constants unaffected by substitution.
+* Note the TypeArgs passed to `compute_signature` may *not* refer to any type variables declared by ancestor nodes in the Hugr (specifically, may *not* use variables declared by the enclosing FuncDefn)---these must be static constants unaffected by substitution.

 When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the type